27 of The Most Beautiful Greek Islands

 Mykonos town is a great place to stay, or if you want somewhere quieter, Ornos is better.
 A must-do is to enjoy fresh fish at Niko’s Taverna in Chora – the day’s catch (including sea urchins) is displayed on crushed ice at the entrance!

 It’s also worth remembering that Mykonos cruise port is one of the most popular stops on Greek cruise itineraries.
-So take that into account if planning your visit for the high season as it gets very busy when the ships port.
+Be sure to consider that if you’re planning your visit for the high season as it gets very busy when the ships port.

 Naxos